Celebrating Famous Felines

 Do you agree that cats are great, mighty hunters?
 Here is a fact: This trait is highly regarded by some societies or cultures from the past up to the present.
 An example is an art of a cat capturing a partridge in the well known Pompeian Casa Del Fauno (House of the Faun) mosaic circa 2 B.C.E.

-In the 20th century, modern art forms had recurrent cat arts.
+Cat art became a recurring theme in modern art forms during the 20th century.
 Why?
 Most artists were inspired and connected to the cat’s solitude, tranquility, and elegance.
 One artist who was known to adore and love his furry muse –allowing to accompany him during his creative process –was Henri Matiss.
 His art piece of his daughter and cat can be seen below.

 Matisse’ Marguerite with a Black Cat, 1910